wp-plugins/ajaxify-wordpress-site/readme.txt

 **Features:**
-* Post will load without browser refresh.
+<br /> Post will load without browser refresh.
-* Page will load without browser refresh.
+<br /> Page will load without browser refresh.
-* Make wordpress search to ajaxify search.
+<br /> Make wordpress search to ajaxify search.
-* Your custom theme design will not break.
+<br /> Your custom theme design will not break.
-* Your sidebar also load without browser refresh, means if a site having different widget in differe page at sidebar then they can also use this AWS plug-in.
+<br /> Your sidebar also load without browser refresh, means if a site having different widget in differe page at sidebar then they can also use this AWS plug-in.
-* Tested in IE, FF, Chrome, Safari etc brwsers.
+<br /> Tested in IE, FF, Chrome, Safari etc brwsers.

 **Author's Other Plugins:**
-* <a href="http://wordpress.org/extend/plugins/members-import/" target="_blank">Members Import</a>
+<br /> <a href="http://wordpress.org/extend/plugins/members-import/" target="_blank">Members Import</a>

 == Installation ==